 Websites and applications

-The "Canada" wordmark must be displayed on all websites and applications (apps) related to the funded activities.
-Where materials are electronic, the wordmark must link to the Government of Canada website or a specific section of the Govenrment of Canada site identified in the agreement concluded between Library and Archives Canada and the recipient.
+The Library and Archives Canada signature must be displayed on all websites and applications (apps) related to the funded activities.
+Where materials are electronic, the signature must link to Library and Archives Canada website.

 Advertisements and public service announcements